schmittjoaopedro/spring-boot-sample/README.md

 # Conclusion

-The conclusion in using spring boot to develop application is that, the framework simplifies and let more easy the web application development.
+The conclusion in using spring boot to develop an application is that the framework is simplified letting easier the web application development.

-The security and persistence configuration using annotations, let the application more clean and with less mixtures of .java and .xml files.
+The security and persistence configuration using annotations makes the application cleaner and with fewer mixtures of .java and .xml files.

-The difficulties found are related to use SDN to persist objects as in JPA, for domain objects encoded as relational data.
+The difficulties found are related to using SDN to persist objects as is made in JPA.
+For this project a relational database should be more suitable.